Career Development Program

 - Offer educational experiences that address the unique needs of the awardees

-The SPORE Career Development Awards involve two or more years of mentored research in ovarian cancer in which the investigators learn through their experience in conducting a research project with the advice of two mentors (one laboratory based and one clinical).
-Our mentors have been chosen for their expertise and interest in ovarian cancer from the more than 1000 faculty at MD Anderson.
-The awardees can obtain more formal training, including courses offered by The University of Texas-Houston Graduate School of Biomedical Sciences in molecular biology, genetics, biostatistics, epidemiology, physiology and pharmacology.
+The SPORE Career Development Awards involve up to two years of mentored research in ovarian cancer in which awardees learn through experience and their mentor to conduct a research project.
+Mentors are the co-project leaders of the SPORE.
+Awardees can obtain more formal training, including courses offered by The University of Texas-Houston Graduate School of Biomedical Sciences in molecular biology, genetics, biostatistics, epidemiology, physiology and pharmacology.

 Please direct questions to Charlotte Clarke at 713-792-7890 or via e-mail at email@example.com.